 The Applicant will pay a stream monitoring fee to MCDPS due at time of detailed sediment control plan submittal and a SPA Best Management Practices monitoring fee to MCDPS due at time of as-built submittal.

 Planning Board Special Protection Area Review Elements

-Staff recommends Planning Board approval of the elements of the SPA Preliminary Water Quality Plan under its purview.
+The Planning Board approved the elements of the SPA Preliminary Water Quality Plan under its purview.

 Environmental Buffer Protection